funsocietyirc/MrNodeBot/README.md

 ## Unit Testing
 Unit testing is being introduced and has a long way to go to catch up.
 To run available tests ```npm test```

+## Documentation
+I am currently in the processes of providing jsdoc style docblocks for documentation generation.
+You can generate the documentation by running ```npm run generate-docs```

 ## Technologies
 -   Query Builder / Migrations [Knex.js](http://bookshelfjs.org/)